 The downsides are that you'll see a pretty heavy system slowdown during scans, so make sure to run them during off hours.
 You may also get a lot of false positives, or benign items flagged as suspicious, which may indicate that Trend Micro's malware-detection engine is a bit overtuned.

 Read our full Trend Micro Antivirus+ Security review.

 How to choose the best Windows 10 antivirus for you

 Of course, if all you want to do is keep your PCs free from malware, then Kaspersky Anti-Virus is the best choice.
-It doesn't do much but block malware, phishing emails and dodgy websites, but it does these things better than the rest.
+It doesn’t do much besides block malware, phishing emails and dodgy websites, but it does these things better than the rest.

 How we test the best Windows 10 antivirus programs